-- Lead a presentation on their research area / project, if valuable to their work.
-The scheduling of this seminar or lecture/demonstration will be determined in conjunction with the Center staff at the start of the residency.
+- Lead a seminar on your research area / project.
+The scheduling of this seminar will be determined in conjunction with the Center staff at the start of the residency.

-- Submit feedback on the fellow’s program as requested by the Center staff.
+- Submit feedback on the CBA Fellowship as requested by the Center staff.

 - Note: At this time the Center cannot commit to additional funding for collaborators.
 If a fellow decides to work with collaborators (e.g. designers, musicians, dancers, etc.), the fellow is expected to pay those collaborators out of their own fellowship stipend.